[A] [B] [C] [D] [E] [F] [G] [H] [I] [J] [K] [L] [M] [N] [O] [P] [Q] [R] [T] [U] [V] [W] [X] [Y] [Z]

-SUBORDINATE OBJECT - In a picture, an object where there is more than one object, that is given the least visual weight or importance, often appearing in the background, but not necessarily.
-It may also be less sharply-focused, smaller, darker or brighter, or otherwise subordinate to other objects in the image.
+SUBORDINATE OBJECT - An object that is given the least visual weight or importance in a picture where there is more than one object.
+A subordinate object often appears in the background, but not necessarily.
+It may also be less sharply-focused, smaller, darker or otherwise subordinate to other objects in the image.

 SUPER SPECTRA COATING or SST - Canon's multi-layer coating applied to most of its FD lenses.

 SUPERZOOM CAMERA - A camera having a body the size of an entry level dSLR, a sensor the size of a point and shoot camera and a fixed zoom lens that has a huge range of focal lengths, making it a "super" zoom.
 A superzoom lens could, for example, have an incredible 24mm to 840mm range.
 Superzoom cameras are sometimes referred to as Bridge cameras since they typically have relatively-small sensors.